LordAlucard90/Angular-Tutorial/12 - Course Project/reame.md

     </ul>
 <!-- ... -->
 ```
-in order to fix the page reloagind problems it is necessary to remove
+in order to fix the page reloading problems it is necessary to remove
 all the `href="#"` placed in the application.
 Moreover can be added the `style="cursor: pointer;"`.